• Skip to primary navigation

 • 1 cup of semisweet chocolate chips

-Instructions for making this Banana Bread Cookies Recipe
+Instructions for making our Banana Bread Cookies

 Beat together the butter and sugar until it is creamy, light and fluffy, and then add in your eggs, beating until combined, then your vanilla and bananas.
 Beat until it becomes a creamy, gooey consistency.
 On low speed, mix in the flour, then the baking soda, then the salt.
 Beat at low speed until its just combined.